womenbuildweb3/30daysofweb3.xyz/curriculum/es/5-building-your-frontend/1-intro-to-rainbowkit.md

-# Connect your wallet with RainbowKit
+# Connect your wallet with RainbowKit ESPANOL

 ## What is RainbowKit?